patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

 #### **Preprocessing & Data Augmentation** [Task Leader: Ben Thompson]
 - Implement an open source pose estimation model to extract hand, face, and body landmark keypoints from the videos
-- Develop a pre-processing pipeline for the landmark data for each video, retaining valuable information about the signer's position and movement, but reducing non-informative variation between data sources
+- Develop a preprocessing pipeline for the landmark data for each video, retaining valuable information about the signer's position and movement, but reducing non-informative variation between data sources
 - Design appropriate data augmentation techniques to mitigate issues with having such a small number of examples per class

 #### **Landmark Features -> Model** [Task Leader: Anastasiia Derzhanskaia]